coroutineDispatcher/ultimate_germany_emigration_guide/README.md

 ## Applying for Anmeldung
 That's the easiest part of the whole guide.
 Just go to the website of the city you are going to live in and schedule a meeting with the office.
 You can also email them, or call them.
 You have a lot of guides on the internet for this step just Google search "Anmeldung in [Your city]"

+Unfortunately, because of the Corona Virus situation, I was unable to to go with a regular meeting about adress registration (Anmeldung).
+So I sent the letters by mail.
+Waiting for a letter back.

 To be continued.....